Second Year Anniversary Gift Guide: Garnet Jewelry

 The traditional gift for a second year wedding anniversary is garnet jewelry, representing passion, love, commitment, and friendship.

 9 Minute Read

 The second year wedding anniversary is not one that often gets much attention - but it should!
 By this time, you and your significant other have successfully intermingled your lives and are forging ahead with unified plans for the future.
 As you have now settled into a rhythm of daily life, this is a perfect time to give your partner a second anniversary gift that reminds them how much you love and appreciate their companionship.

-The traditional gemstone gift for a second-year anniversary gift is the garnet.
-This is a marvelously versatile gemstone that makes for a wonderful addition to any jewelry box.
-Representing, passion, love, commitment, and friendship.
-Your significant other, regardless of their age, gender, or style, will treasure a gift of garnets for years to come.
-Additionally, a gift of garnets may be especially meaningful to those born in January, the month whose gemstone is the garnet.
+The traditional gemstone gift for a second year anniversary gift is the garnet, representing passion, love, commitment, and friendship.
+Garnet gifts may be especially meaningful to those born in January, the month whose birthstone is the garnet.

 What are Garnets?

 Garnets are among the first gemstones to be worn as adornments with the earliest jewelry discovered dating back more than 5000 years.
 With a Mohs Hardness score of 6.5-7.5 depending on the variety, garnets are durable enough to be worn and shown off every day.
 Known for its saturated hues, there is an abundance of different varieties which express a number of body colors.
 It is slight variations in the chemical makeup of individual gems which determines their ultimate color expression.